@svelte-put/preprocess-inline-svg GitHub

 {@html html}

-preprocess-inline-svg does not support data-inline-src as a variable.
-I.e, the following will not work
+as a variable.
+The following will not work.

 <script lang="ts">